skyportlabs/documentation/src/pages/docs/api-reference.md

 ## Authentication
 API Key
+* An API key is required for all endpoints.
+It ensures that the request is authenticated and authorized.
 * Header: x-api-key
-* Description: An API key is required for all endpoints.
-It ensures that the request is authenticated and authorized.

 ---